International Business with Aviation Studies (BA Honours)

 Any undertaking like this takes time.
 There would be an expectation each week to stay on top of material, to read notes and to work on assignments.
 This tends to increase as the semester progresses but generally should be manageable.
 We will give some support around time management and this, coupled with your own discipline, should be enough to help you manage the workload.
-Everyone learns at different rates - but you should expect to put approx. 10 hours per week (on average) on top of classes.
-Lot so people learn on a part-time basis at CIT and we have designed the programme to reflect what we have found to be manageable based on our experience.
+Everyone learns at different rates - but you should expect to put in approx. 10 hours per week (on average) on top of classes.
+Many students learn on a part-time basis at CIT and we have designed the programme to reflect what we have found to be manageable based on our experience.

 Beyond the roles within the aviation industry graduates of this programme would find employment in other industries given the skillset developed in this programme.
 Given the significant level of advanced business learning that the students will have undertaken the programme prepares students for a variety of roles.
 Coupled with their life skills and competences, graduates of this programme will be attractive in the jobs market.

 The following roles within various sectors would be well within grasp:

 - Supply Chain and Logistics Operational Staff